maryi/CSCW-Project/Project report/ReportDocument.md

 | Table 3.
 Connection between descriptors for collaborative work and descriptors for tool features |

 Finally, in another cases we found that more than one descriptor in the application could contribute to identify potential benefits for one descriptor in the collaborative work.
-Such was the case with the descriptor of work Planned permanence where *service type* and *learning curve* were both selected as application descriptors.
-Table 3 shows how the two sets of descriptors are connected and more details about our rational for such connection is presented here.
+Such was the case with the descriptor of work *Planned permanence* where *service type* and *learning curve* were both selected as application descriptors.
+Table 3 shows how the two sets of descriptors are connected, below we present more details about such correspondence.

 *Scale*: similar to the original version, represents an approximate number of people involved in the collaborative work and that should have access to the common artifacts through computer-based tools.
 The possible values selected represent the most popular accommodations: 2, less or equal to 5, less or equal to 10, and more than 10 participants.
 This descriptor is paired with another one of the same name in the tool-feature descriptor set, where the possible values represent the maximum number of participants supported by the tool.